Why Does God Allow Children to Die? A Comparative Religious Perspective

 Key takeaways

-• All three Abrahamic faiths reject the idea that a child's death is punishment for the child's own sin, given their innocence — Judaism makes this explicit in Deuteronomy 24:16 Deuteronomy 24:16.
+• All three Abrahamic faiths explicitly reject the idea that children die as punishment for their parents' sins — the Torah states this directly in Deuteronomy 24:16.

 FAQs